Late problem sets

 To help you prepare for lecture, you will typically be required to complete an assigned reading and/or watch one or two short videos.
-You will also be required to perform some type of brief task (an online quiz or other exercise) to demonstrate that you have completed the necessary preparation.
+You may also be required to complete an online quiz to demonstrate that you have completed the necessary preparation.
 Your work on these tasks will not typically be graded for correctness, but it should demonstrate that you have adequately prepared for lecture.
 The pre-lecture tasks must be submitted by the specified date and time.
 Late pre-lecture work will not be accepted.

 The attendance/participation portion of your grade will be based on your consistent attendance at the lectures and lab sessions, and on your participation in the activities that are part of each class.
 In particular, you must participate in small-group activities during lecture in which you will discuss questions with other students and “vote” on the answers.
 These activities are designed to deepen your understanding of the material, and you will be graded on your participation, not on the correctness of your answers.
 To accommodate unavoidable absences or lateness, you will receive full credit for participation as long as you make at least 85% of the votes over the course of the semester and attend 85% of the lab sessions.
 Voting for someone else is not allowed, and will result in a lowering of the participation grade of both of the students involved.

 - Weekly problem sets and final project (25%)

 - Exams: two midterm exams (25%) and a final exam (40%)

 - Preparation and participation (10%)

 To pass the course, you must earn a passing grade for each of these three components.